- American College of Trial Lawyers (Fellow)

-Richard is member of the American College of Trial Lawyers.
-The College is limited to just one percent of the Bar.
-Lafayette has more than 1,000 attorneys and of that number only 7 attorneys are members of the College.
-In 1980, he became Louisiana's first attorney to be certified by the National Board of Trial Advocacy in Civil Law.
+Richard is a fellow in the American College of Trial Lawyers.
+Membership in the College is limited to one percent of the Bar and is an honor that is given only after a lengthy and rigorous evaluation.
+Lafayette has more than 1,200 attorneys and of that number only 6 attorneys are members of the College.
+In 1980, he became Louisiana’s first attorney to be certified by the National Board of Trial Advocacy in Civil Law.
 He is listed as in the Top 100 Trial Lawyers for 2010, 2011, and 2012 by The American Trial Lawyers Association.

 Richard graduated from the University of Southwestern Louisiana at Lafayette (B.A.
 1962 summa cum laude) and from Tulane Law School (J.D.
 1965 with honors).
 He was a recipient of Tulane Law School’s Academic Scholarship.
 He was a member of the Moot Court Board and the winner of the law school’s Moot Court Competition.
 After graduating from law school, he was a law clerk for the Honorable Richard J. Putnam of the U.S. District Court for the Western District of Louisiana.
 Richard also served in the U.S. Army Reserve as a Captain in the Judge Advocate General’s Corps.